Strategic Plan 2023-2025

 Due to generous support from the Mark Twain Foundation and individual donations from private supporters, CTMS is able to offer high quality services to all of its constituencies.
 CMTS is honored to state that the Mark Twain Foundation has been the largest and most consistent source of income for CMTS.
 However, with major projects looming, such as large-scale Quarry Farm preservation projects and continued improvements to MarkTwainStudies.org, while still preserving the Quarry Farm Fellowships and all the other customary annual programming (lectures, field trips, symposia, workshop for teachers, et cetera), CMTS will have to inspire its donation base and aggressively seek out and apply for historic preservation and digital humanities grants.
 CMTS will need to continue its most helpful relationship with the Mark Twain Foundation and individual donors, while at the same time it aggressively seeks grants associated with historic building preservation and digital humanities.

-• Entreat the National Register of Historic Places to change its designation from “local significance” to “national significance,” allowing CMTS to pursue larger grants.
-Johnson-Schmidt & Associates is taking lead on this writing the appeal.
+- Entreat the National Register of Historic Places to change its designation from “local significance” to “national significance,” allowing CMTS to pursue larger grants.